 When your skin is stretching during birth, it can tear.
 It is common for first-time mothers to have some tearing during vaginal birth, and there is also the possibility that you could have an episiotomy, which is a surgical incision.
-The good news is that there are some things you can do leading up to, and during, your labor and birth to prevent this.
-I know all of this can sound scary, but it shouldn’t be.
+The good news is that you can do some things to prevent this leading up to and during your labor and birth.
+I know this can sound scary, but it shouldn’t be.
 The benefits of a vaginal delivery far outweigh the downside of a tear or an episiotomy.
-Keep in mind some women make it through a vaginal birth without any tearing, so it is not unavoidable.
+Remember that some women make it through a vaginal birth without tearing, so it is not unavoidable.
 If you do end up with a tear or incision, there is a lot you can do to make yourself more comfortable, give yourself some relief, and help your body heal afterward.

 Article and Resources

-In this episode, we are talking about tears during labor and what an episiotomy is, how you can prevent it, and a lot you can do to help your body heal in the event you do end up with a tear or an episiotomy.
-As much as I researched everything I could on birth while I was expecting, I was not aware that tearing was quite common, and I felt like this was something that I should have known about.
-I especially wished I knew more about how to prevent it and how to treat it afterward.
-You have the benefit of getting many hours of research, information, and tools all packaged into a short episode so you will be much better prepared.
+As much as I researched everything I could on birth while expecting, I was unaware that tearing was quite common, and I felt like this was something I should have known about.
+I especially wished I had learned more about how to prevent it and how to treat it afterward.
+You have the benefit of getting many hours of research, information, and tools all packaged into a short episode and article so that you will be much better prepared.

 Your perineum is the area between your vaginal opening and your rectum.
 This is a sensitive area.
 Your perineum stretches during birth.
-Especially when your baby’s head is emerging and this is referred to as crowning.
-As your skin stretches you may experience some pain and discomfort.
-Your baby’s head has the largest circumference and once their head is out there is less stretching and it is a very short time until the rest of their body is born.
+Especially when your baby’s head is emerging, referred to as crowning.
+As your skin stretches, you may experience some pain and discomfort.
+Your baby’s head has the largest circumference.
+Once it’s head is out, there is less stretching, and it is a very short time until the rest of its body is born.

 The Ring of Fire

-On a quick tangent, when your baby is crowning, meaning their head is coming out this is sometimes referring to as the ring of fire.
-This is alluding to a burning and painful sensation that can happen as your skin is stretching when they are crowning.
-I really dislike this the term “ring of fire”.
-It has such a negative connotation and if anything it instills fear.
-I get it and I see why some people call it that but the focus should really be on the positive.
-If your baby is crowning you are almost at the finish line.
-You will be able to both see and feel their head and it will be such a short time until you are holding that little one in your arms.
+When your baby is crowning, their head is coming out, sometimes called the ring of fire.
+This alludes to a burning and painful sensation that can happen as your skin stretches when they are crowning.
+I dislike the term “ring of fire.”
+It has such a negative connotation; if anything, it instills fear.
+I get it, and I see why some people call it that, but the focus should be on the positive.
+If your baby is crowning, you are almost at the finish line.
+You can both see and feel their head, and it will be a short time until you hold that little one in your arms.
 Keep your focus on that.